patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/notification-drawer/notification-drawer.md

 **4. Notification:** Each notification has a status icon, message text, and is time stamped.
 The message text may include embedded links.
 Unread messages are displayed in bold-faced type.
 Single clicking a notification (or selecting the Mark as read action from the menu) marks it as read.

 **5. Time stamp:** Time stamps can be displayed either in relative or absolute time.
 Relative time is good for events that are more recent.
-We recommend that any notification less than an hour old have a relative time stamp, i.e, 20 seconds ago, 5 minutes ago, 59 minutes ago, and that older events switch to absolute time for better precision, e.g., June 20 2019 12:45PM The switchover point between relative and absolute time may be tuned to your application.
+We recommend that any notification less than an hour old have a relative time stamp, for example 20 seconds ago, 5 minutes ago, etc., and that older events switch to absolute time for better precision, June 20 2019 12:45 PM, for example.
+The switchover point between relative and absolute time may be tuned to your application.

 **6. Inline actions (optional):** Actions that apply to the current notification, only.
 Standard actions include **Mark as read** and **Clear**.
 This menu may be customized as required by the application.